-- 9.1.
-The QYG is an ongoing working group of the Queensland Greens until such time as the State Council chooses to dissolve or disaffiliate it. - 9.2.
-Amendment of the Terms of Reference must be made by consensus at an Annual General Meeting, and must subsequently be ratified by the State Council.
+10.1.
+The QYG is an ongoing working group of the Queensland Greens until such time as the State Council chooses to dissolve or disaffiliate it.

 By-law 7.5 - Participatory Democracy Circle Terms of Reference

 1. Name of the Group